dnksaraiva/dnksaraiva/README.md

 ## Danikelle Saraiva

-A girl who love statistics, numbers, technology, art and peoples.
+A girl who love statistics, numbers, technology, cooking, art and peoples.

 ### I study Statistics at Federal University of Ceara and a Intern at TRT7